CmdrStardust/Alite/ReadMe.txt

 Version History
 ---------------
+Version 1.5.6 Bugfix: If the cobra is spinning endlessly in space, the state
+              is now reset after 10s.
+Bugfix: If leaving Alite by pressing 'Home' the game state is now saved again.
+Improvement: If searching for a planet outside the current galaxy, the number of the galaxy the planet is in will be displayed.

 Version 1.5.5 Launches the missiles from below the ship so that they do not
               cross the laser fire immediately.
 Small bugfix for multi user phones.
 [08/28/2016]